grandyossi/trade.reskew/README.md

 2. Structure <br/>
 "view" - Contains all the files which are HTTP transmitted to the end-user. <br/>
 "server" - The node.js server app (notice "Server.RC.js" lines 101-102). <br/>
-"server/db" - Files to mongoimport to the DB.
+"server/db" - mongoimport these files to the DB.

 3. Please <br/>
 I encourage you NEVER to participate in stock exchange TRADING of ANY kind. <br/>